mattheworford/lang-gen-lab/README.md

 Because the programs and projects in this repo are all unique in one way or another, there's no hard-and-fast rule for using them.
 Some may come with instructions; others might not.
 However, most of them aren't overly complex, so a glance at the code should give you a decent understanding of what they do.

-If you're looking into Python scripts, for instance, running them typically just requires a straightforward `python ./<file name>`.
+If you're looking into Python projects, for instance, running them typically just requires a straightforward `python ./<file name>`.

 ## License